-Cars have several peripheral devices which allow their internal combustion engines to function properly.
-Some of the main devices include a power steering pump, alternator, air pump, air conditioning compressor, and water pump.
+Cars have several peripheral devices (also called accessories) which allow their internal combustion engines to function properly.
+Some of the main accessories include a power steering pump, alternator, air conditioning compressor, and water pump.

 However, these devices cannot function properly without the help of a serpentine belt.
 This one long continuous belt is the force that drives many of the engine’s peripheral devices.
 There is usually a belt tensioner or idler pulley to guide the belt as it moves.

 A serpentine belt, also called an accessory belt, is the main engine belt that you see when you open up the hood of your car.
 These belts are easily identifiable by their distinct ridges that run the length of the belt on one side.
 The ridges help maintain grip when turning the accessory pulleys.

 Engine accessories need to get their power from somewhere, and it may surprise you to learn that that place is not the battery.
 As your engine runs, the spinning motion of the crankshaft is transferred to each of the accessory pulleys via the serpentine belt.